zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-309_840.md

                         - [Equity Investments • Formulas CFA® Level 1](https://365financialanalyst.com/templates-and-models/equity-investments-formulas-cfa-level-1/)
                   - ?
                     - Use of financial calculator???
+                  - STATIC
+                    - CFA Ethical Decision-Making Framework
+                      - Identify: Ethical Principles, Duties to Others, Important Facts, Conflicts of Interest
+                      - Consider: Situational Influences, Alternative Actions, Additional Guidance
+                      - Act: By Making a Decision, By Elevating the Issue to a Higher Authority
+                      - Reflect: On What You've Learned, On Strengths and Weaknesses
+                    - Standards of Professional Conduct - 7 standards, 22 sub-sections --> `useLink`
+                    - PCP, DRC
                   - Seretonin Secretion Snapshop
                     - Professions: Specific education, Expert Knowledge, Good Practice and behaviour, Trust, respect, and recognition
                   - SUPPLEMENT